BRANDED CONTENT SPEND REACHES NEW HIGH

 New York, NY (December 2, 2013) – The Dow is not the only metric reaching new highs in 2013.
 The annual content marketing survey from the Custom Content Council, in partnership with ContentWise, reveals new highs for branded content in both spending and value.
 The“Spending Study: A Look at How Corporate America Invests in Branded Content for 2013” compares 14 years of studies, showing a strong growth and affinity for content marketing across the board.

-The 2013 survey found an overall increase in marketing budgets of 13.7% from last year to over $5,000,000, with branded content spending claiming 37% of that total, or $1,860,788 per company.
+The 2013 survey found an overall increase in marketing budgets of 13.7% from last year to over $5,000,000 per company, with branded content spending claiming 37% of that total, or $1,860,788 per company.
 Although the percentage of overall market share dropped slightly from 39% in 2012, 80% of marketers in 2013 anticipate a moderate or aggressive shift in spending toward content marketing as the industry continues to thrive.

 Comparing branded content to traditional advertising, respondents showed a definite preference to content over magazine advertising, TV commercials, direct mail and public relations.
 In addition, spending on print publications has returned to levels not seen since before the 2008 recession, while electronic budgets saw a 13.8% rise.